Regulation of Adult Neurogenesis

 The birth of new neurons in the adult brain is a remarkable discovery, and it is clear that these neurons are critical to normal brain function and disease.
 Indeed, adult neural stem cells hold promise for the treatment of neurodegenerative and psychiatric disorders.
-We have discovered a novel group of proteins (Rit and Rin) that are critical to the survival and maturation of new born adult neurons.
+We have discovered a novel group of proteins (Rit and Rin) that are critical to the survival and maturation of newborn adult neurons.
 Through the combined use of biochemistry, molecular biology, and the analysis of a variety of transgenic mice, we hope to understand the pathways that are used during neurogenesis with the goal of applying this knowledge toward the treatment of neurodegenerative disease.

-The Dutch laboratory focuses on the entry and assembly of emerging paramyxoviruses, including identification of cellular receptors for clinically important viruses, elucidation of key elements in the promotion of membrane fusion by viral fusion proteins, and determation of viral and host factors which drive particle assembly and viral spread.
+The Dutch laboratory focuses on the entry and assembly of emerging paramyxoviruses, including identification of cellular receptors for clinically important viruses, elucidation of key elements in the promotion of membrane fusion by viral fusion proteins, and determination of viral and host factors which drive particle assembly and viral spread.
 Student projects in the Dutch lab include dissection of the role of host factors in human metapneumovirus assembly and entry and determination of the role of transmembrane domains in the stability and function of viral fusion proteins.

-Mechanisms of DNA repair
+Mechanisms of DNA Repair

 DNA repair is essential for normal development and heredity.
 In addition, many cancers are thought to arise as a result of faulty or absent repair activities.
 Repair enzymes must locate damaged sites embedded in a very large excess of normal DNA.
 To help determine how damaged sites are located, the prospective student will use molecular and biophysical methods to characterize the DNA-interactions of an important human repair enzyme.